Updated Jun 18, 2026§ For Pets

 Weenect XS vs Tractive CAT Mini visual specs comparison including weight, dimensions, and battery

-Where Does Tractive Win?
+Where Tractive Wins

 The Tractive app is the real differentiator.
 It doesn’t just show you where your cat is — it tells you how your cat is doing.
 Daily activity scores, sleep duration, a Wellness Score that catches behavioral shifts over weeks, location heatmaps of your cat’s favorite spots.
 Weenect has territory analysis, but the data is thinner and the visuals aren’t as polished.